matthewlong29/PareAndFlourish_Site/_posts/2017-08-06-a-letter-to-employers-how-to-retain-millennials.md

 image:
   teaser: howToRetainMillennials.jpg
   feature: howToRetainMillennials.jpg
-  alt: "Letter to Employers: How to Retain Millennials"

 tags: How to retain millennials, millennials in the workplace, what managers should know about millennials, working with millennials

-comments: true
 ---

 Dear employers,